jdsutherland/ticketee/README.md

 - Commentor will be auto subscribed
 - Can toggle subscribe via ticket page
 Email contains: name of user who updated, comment text, ticket url

+## API
+* Add basic Tickets API
+TODO:
+The next step would be to implement other actions of this API.
+As an example, you could allow users to create new tickets for a project and allow them to update tickets.
+You could also build an entirely new set of API endpoints for projects, and one for users that only admins could touch.